BradROlbrey/Photo-Machine/readme.md

+After discovering the concept of photogrammetry - synthesizing pictures of an object or scene to make a 3D model of it - I decided to make a robot that would take pictures of items for me, so I could have 3D models of them!

 A Raspberry Pi with a camera module controls an Arduino over I2C.
 Between each picture, the pi signals the Arduino to move the camera.
 The Arduino controls two TMC2208 stepper drivers, each of which controls a stepper motor.
 One motor is for rotating the armature around the object, and the other is for moving the camera up and down the armature.
 In this manner, pictures can be taken all around an object.
+I decided to spin the camera around the object instead of simply spinning the object itself; this way the background moves with the image, so as to not confuse the image processing software.

-The pictures are then imported into [Meshroom](https://alicevision.org/) (no, I had no part in creating this), which constructs a textured 3D model of the object from the images.
+The pictures are then imported into [Meshroom](https://alicevision.org/) (I had no part in creating this), which constructs a textured 3D model of the object from the images.

 # Prototype 1
 This is the setup of the first design.